Christian Gauss: Legacy

-Though he was not a prolific author or a public figure, Gauss left a mark on literary scholarship: Princeton University's semiannual series of Christian Gauss Seminars in Criticism (founded in 1949 by R.P.
-Blackmur), and Phi Beta Kappa's annual Christian Gauss Award (est. 1950) for a book of literary criticism are named in his honor.
+Though he was not a prolific author or a public figure, Gauss left a mark on literary scholarship: Princeton University's semiannual series of Christian Gauss Seminars in Criticism (founded in 1949 by R. P. Blackmur) and Phi Beta Kappa's annual Christian Gauss Award (est. 1950, for a book of literary criticism) are named in his honor.
+Edmund Wilson's Axel's Castle is dedicated to him.